standardgalactic/third-brain/_Notes/Investing in gold.md

 ## Options to invest in gold
 - Gold coins, bars
 - Gold exchange-traded funds (ETFs)
+	- One unit of ETF is equal to 1 gram of gold.
 - Gold bonds from the government ⭐️
 	- As of 2017, this is the best way to invest in gold.
 	- They not only give you the full market value of gold when you sell the bonds, but also a small interest on your investment each year.